mattfeltonma/azure-network-journey/README.md

 * Virtual machine communication between subnets in the same virtual network can be mediated with network security groups.

 #### Considerations
+* Snowflake pattern that introduces additional complexity for limited security benefits for most organizations.
 * Carving out IP address blocks for Azure must be well planned to avoid frequent changes to static routes.
 * Routing can become complex.
 * Additional costs of running multiple sets of firewalls.